ory/kratos/docs/docs/install.md

 ## Building From Source

-If you wish to compile ORY Kratos yourself, you need to install and set up [Go 1.12+](https://golang.org/) and add `$GOPATH/bin` to your `$PATH`.
+If you wish to compile Ory Kratos yourself, you need to install and set up [Go 1.12+](https://golang.org/) and add `$GOPATH/bin` to your `$PATH`.

-The following commands will check out the latest release tag of ORY Kratos, compile it, and set up flags so that `kratos version` works as expected.
+The following commands will check out the latest release tag of Ory Kratos, compile it, and set up flags so that `kratos version` works as expected.
 Please note that this will only work with POSIX-compliant shells like `bash` or `sh`.